buddhaman/AnymaEngine/Readme.md

 - Set business rules for evolution.
 - Make interesting presets, make it easier for the user.
 - Cool water shader.
+- The editor is just a kind of playground where you can test out things in small before letting evolution do its thing.
+Its a bunch of tools for myself to design genes and bodies.

 ### Engine and more games.
 - Move game-engine related stuff to different folder and turn into reusable game-engine.